-Handling the responses of friends and relatives
+Handling the responses of extended family and friends

-People who make up your informal support network will probably respond in different ways to your child’s ASD diagnosis, behaviour or characteristics.
-Some might be quick to adapt to the diagnosis and ready to support you straight away.
-Others might need a bit longer to get used to it.
+Extended family and friends will probably respond in various ways to your child’s autism diagnosis and behaviour.
+Some might be ready to support you and your child straight away.
+Others might take a bit longer to understand how they can help.